ianbumatay/uber-clone/notes.md

  > import tailwind obj. > import tw from 'tailwind-react-native-classnames';

  7.) create Navigation > creat data object for Mapscreen and Eatscreen and use Flatlist component to render

- 8.) add logo using react-native elements
+ 8.) add logo using react-native elements and <Icon>
  > yarn add react-native-elements
  > yarn add react-native-vector-icons
  > yarn add react-native-safe-area-context